wayoda/rswt-flasher/README.md

 - Set the  `Load/Run`-switch on the WavTrigger to the `Load`-position and power-cycle the device.
 - run `rswt-flasher` to upload the firmware

-@The WavTrigger needs to be power-cycled every time before you start an upload.@
+*The WavTrigger needs to be power-cycled every time before you start an upload.*

 ###Helpscreen
 ```